farheenj07/2GI24MC028/README.md

 # 2GI24MC028
-This is devOps firdt pgm
+This is devOps first pgm